tw4452852/totorow/app/posts/Read Revel-Router.md

 #### Method - Match
 The route has the Match method that can judge whether a URL request is match this route or not.
-It express the result with a *RouteMatch, its definition:
+It express the result with a `*RouteMatch`, its definition:

 ~~~ {prettyprint}
 type RouteMatch struct {